 America needs to honor our commitments to global climate action.
 Call for strong and continued U.S. leadership.

 We can’t protect our nation’s clean air, water and natural places unless we preserve critical conservation funding.

 Invasive species run amok in our lakes, parks -- and even in our own backyards.
 They overrun native plants and damage the lands and waters that plants and animals need to survive.

 Congress is close to taking a critical step to reduce U.S. energy use -- an essential strategy in the fight against climate change.
 But unless they hear from you now, this vital legislation will go unpassed, increasing threats to nature and communities.

 There’s a leafy superhero in your backyard.
 How much do you know about the power of trees?

-With threats to nature rapidly increasing, it is especially critical to renew the Land and Water Conservation Fund (LWCF) immediately.
-Congress let LWCF run out on October 1, and we cannot afford to put essential conservation programs in jeopardy.LWCF is one of America's most important and successful conservation programs, benefiting every state in the nation.
-LWCF has a 50-year track record of helping provide clean water, conserve natural resources, increase recreation opportunities and support communities.Vital conservation work is in danger every day LWCF continues to be expired.
-Plus, renewing it and increasing its funding will not cost taxpayers a penny because it's paid for with drilling revenues from oil and gas companies.
-I ask you to reauthorize and fully fund the Land and Water Conservation Fund as soon as possible.
+With threats to nature rapidly increasing, it is especially critical to fully fund the Land and Water Conservation Fund (LWCF) immediately.
+Congress underfunds LWCF year after year, and we cannot afford to put essential conservation programs in jeopardy.LWCF is one of America's most important and successful conservation programs, benefiting every state in the nation.
+LWCF has a 50-year track record of helping provide clean water, conserve natural resources, increase recreation opportunities and support communities.Vital conservation work is in danger every day LWCF continues to be underfunded.
+Plus, increasing its funding will not cost taxpayers a penny because it's paid for with drilling revenues from oil and gas companies.
+I ask you to fully fund the Land and Water Conservation Fund as soon as possible.